sdh31/ResourceTracker/README.md

         In addition, kill the apache server with 'sudo /opt/bitnami/ctlscript.sh stop apache' and make sure apache does not run on reboot with 'sudo mv /opt/bitnami/apache2/scripts/ctl.sh /opt/bitnami/apache2/scripts/ctl.sh.disabled'

+        You can now control the server with the command 'resource-tracker start' or 'resource-tracker stop'

 Using Redis Store to store info for session handling